Healthcare experts call for urgent action to address COVID impact on national nutrition mission | Health

 "One of the fallouts of the COVID-19 containment measures, including the closure of primary schools and Anganwadi centres, is that children in rural India now have to do without that one guaranteed meal, potentially worsening the child malnutrition problem in India," he said.
 Even though the government has ordered state authorities to ensure provision of take-home rations at the doorstep as well as a cash allowance during the lockdown, efforts to tackle acute malnutrition can still take a hit, he said.

-"Early detection and treatment of severely acute malnourished children (SAM) must be prioritized and ensured," she said.
-Chandrakant Pandav, former head at Centre for Community Medicine at AIIMS, suggested that India can mitigate some of the affects of COVID-19.
+Chandrakant Pandav, former head at Centre for Community Medicine at AIIMS, suggested that India can mitigate some of the effects of COVID-19.
+"But it will require strong leadership and continued commitment, adaptation of the Poshan Abhiyaan, strengthening of social safety nets and innovative evidence-based data so as to take informed decisions, implementing better data driven decisions and ensuring feedback so as to take necessary corrective action," he said.

 "India's nutrition journey is too important to be derailed by a crisis like COVID-19.
-There must be a clarion call for the nutrition community in India to rally strongly and to give continued attention to malnutrition in all its forms, generate relevant evidence, and to support and engage all of society to urgently and adequately address malnutrition in the context of the COVID-19 pandemic.
-We have come too far to turn back now," he added.
-PTI UZM AAR AAR.
+There must be a clarion call for the nutrition community in India to rally strongly and to give continued attention to malnutrition in all its forms, generate relevant evidence, and to support and engage all of society to urgently and adequately address malnutrition in the context of the pandemic.
+We have come too far to turn back now," he added..

 - READ MORE ON: